 We recently wrote about a number of things that businesses should be considering if their employees are working from home during the COVID-19 crisis, one of which was the importance of managing cyber security.
 There is good reason for that.

-Cyber criminals are using the growing uncertainty and fear surrounding Coronavirus and the sudden shift to working from home for the majority of workers as an opportunity to attack.
+Cyber criminals are using the growing uncertainty and fear surrounding Coronavirus and the shift to working from home for the majority of workers as an opportunity to attack.
 The scams are increasing in numbers and changing each day; however, phishing attempts remain a popular option for fraudsters.

 Some examples include: